-Though Madagascar’s economy benefits from ecotourism, ecological research, and a growing agricultural sector, the unequal distribution of wealth has left ninety percent of the country’s population living on less than two dollars a day.
+Though Madagascar’s economy benefits from ecotourism, ecological research, and a growing agricultural sector, the unequal distribution of wealth has left nearly 80 percent of the country’s population living below the poverty line.
 This widespread poverty, combined with weak government agencies and a tenuous political situation, has led to an alarming humanitarian situation.
-More than half of all children in Madagascar suffer from chronic malnutrition, and over half of the country’s population struggles with food insecurity.
+The last political crisis in 2009 to 2013 has had very negative impacts on the economy and health systems.

 Between 1980 and 2010, the country suffered 35 cyclones and floods, five periods of severe drought, five earthquakes and six epidemics.
 This vulnerability has been intensified by increased migration to large cities, deteriorating road infrastructure and very poor security conditions.

 Madagascar’s Grand Sud region faces a food security and nutrition crisis, with 135,476 children under five years old suffering from acute malnutrition.
 The years-long drought has created urgent water, sanitation, and hygiene needs: just 30% of the populations has access to drinking water services.
 The 2019-2020 rainy season was the lowest observed since 2014, and has contributed to weakened agricultural harvests.
 In addition, COVID-19 restrictions have created disruptions in the supply chain and reduced household income, making basic food items both scarce and expensive and increasing the already-high risk of malnutrition.